 Together, GSA Network and members of our National Association also released a statement in support of restorative approaches to school discipline on Wednesday, Oct.
 2, the restorative justice themed day of the Week of Action.

-Listen to GSA Network youth talk about LGBTQ students and pushout in Tuesday's Dignity in Schools Campaign video:
+Read one GSA Network youth's experience with school pushout in The Advocate and listen to GSA Network youth talk about LGBTQ students and pushout in Tuesday's Dignity in Schools Campaign video:

 School Pushout = school policies, practices and procedures that make it more likely for students to leave school instead of finish it.